Olympic Mountain Polygraph

 Reports and recordings are retained securely for 3 years, then destroyed.

-If interpreters are required to administer the exam, they must be neutral, sign a confidentiality agreement, and not be a party to the dispute.
+If interpreters are required, they must be neutral, sign a confidentiality agreement, and not be a party to the dispute.

 5. Retention & Security

-Records are retained for a minimum of 3 years from exam date.
+Records are retained for a minimum of 3 years from the exam date.

-Digital records are stored on encrypted drives/cloud with backups.
+Digital records are stored on encrypted drives and secured cloud platforms with backups.

-At the end of retention, records are securely destroyed (cross-cut shredding or cryptographic erase).
+At the end of the retention period, records are securely destroyed (cross-cut shredding or cryptographic erase).

-In the event of a data breach, systems will be secured, scope assessed, and clients notified as required by law.
+In the event of a data breach, systems will be secured, the scope will be assessed, and clients notified as required by law.

 6. Complaints & Grievances